Bankruptcy Lawyer Manchester, CT

 Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA)

-The BAPCPA was passed in 2005, and its requirements pose a challenge for all debtors, but especially for those who attempt to file a less than honest bankruptcy petition.
+If you are considering bankruptcy, it is important to understand the legal ramifications, particularly of the BAPCPA.
+The BAPCPA was passed in 2005, and its requirements pose a challenge for all debtors, but especially for those who attempt to file a less-than-honest bankruptcy petition.
 Among its requirements is the emphasis it places on a debtor to fully and completely disclose all of his or her assets when filing.
 If a debtor fails to list an asset on their bankruptcy schedule, they take the chance of facing serious repercussions in bankruptcy court.

 If the court discovers the debtor’s failure to list an asset and finds the debtor acted in bad faith in doing so, the debtor could risk having his or her bankruptcy case dismissed.
 In that case, the debtor may try to file a different type of bankruptcy but will most likely lose the asset he or she was trying to conceal anyway, as the property would likely be liquidated and the proceeds used to pay off creditors.